mxpf/mxpf.github.io/_posts/2015-12-18-Future-Food.md

 The idea is that, if you were so inclined, Soylent would be all you would ever have to eat.

 The inventor of Soylent, Rob Rhinehart, is one of those brilliant/insane people that takes ideas all the way out to their logical conclusions, no matter how weird.
 [Read the guy's blog](http://robrhinehart.com/)...it's beautifully bonkers.
-He's obsessed with efficiency and minimalism: he runs his entire apartment off of a $250 solar panel.
-He's tossed his overpowered phone and computer for the most energy efficient models of each that he could find.
+He's obsessed with efficiency and minimalism: he runs his entire apartment off of a single $250 solar panel.
+He's scapped his overpowered phone and computer for the most energy efficient models of each that he could find.

-And now he's made Soylent, a food that allows the manufacturers, distributors and consumers of the product to be as efficient as possible.
+And now he's created Soylent, a food that allows the manufacturers and consumers of the product to be as efficient as humanly (inhumanly?) possible.
+The carbon footprint and the amount of waste making Soylent